Doctor Who series 10: Soundtrack

 In April 2020, composer Murray Gold announced that the soundtrack for the tenth series was being processed, after a long delay of three years after the series had premiered.
 Gold reiterated the soundtrack's eventual release in April 2023, and again in June 2025, where he commented that there would likely be "one big music dump" for the soundtracks of the tenth series, 2023 specials, fourteenth series and fifteenth series.

-In October 2025, the official Doctor Who social media accounts announced that the Series 10 soundtrack was finally happening, but with no mention of a release date.
+The soundtrack was released on 12 December 2025, eight years after the series was broadcast.